-Two key prevention interventions that Prostasia Foundation offers or supports to reduce usage of unlawful images are support for mental wellness through the peer support group MAP Support Club, and our “CP” deterrence campaign aimed at people searching for unlawful images.
+Three key prevention interventions that Prostasia Foundation offers or supports to reduce usage of unlawful images are our research into CSAM prevention, providing support for mental wellness for those at risk of offending, and our “CP” deterrence campaign aimed at people actively searching for unlawful images.

 “CP” is the Internet’s colloquialism for the unlawful depictions of children that the law prosecutes as child pornography.
 Most people know that looking at these images and videos is both wrong and illegal.
 But some will seek it out anyway.
 Reaching out to them before they do so could prevent a crime and could save a child from being revictimized.

 Unlawful images can be found on mainstream Internet platforms, but they are usually discovered and reported quickly, and Internet companies are improving the speed and accuracy with which they do this all the time.
 That’s why a large proportion of trading of unlawful images is instead done over encrypted chat or file-sharing services, or over encrypted network connections, that cannot be so easily intercepted or taken down.

 One of those encrypted networks is the Tor network, which is used around the world by those wishing to access the Internet with greater privacy, for a variety of mostly legitimate reasons… but is also used by a few to share “CP”.